audionerd/middlemanager/README.md

 ### Demo

-B sure to run `bundle` first, to install the dependencies.
+Be sure to run `bundle` first, to install the dependencies.

 Try a demo Middleman site with MiddleManager activated: